OpenCTI-Platform/docker/README.md

 $ echo "vm.max_map_count=1048575" >> /etc/sysctl.conf
 ```

-## Run OpenCTI
+## Run

 > The following commands will allow you to run OpenCTI in your local instance using docker.
-For scenarion like using docker swarm, please see this [section](#A-how-to-run-in-docker-swarm).
+For scenarion like using docker swarm, please see this [section](#run-with-docker-swarm).

 ### Load environment settings